Cambodia Public Holidays: National Events Highlights

 Khmer New Year, or Bon Chol Chhnam Thmei, is a three-day celebration held on April 13 or 14 each year that historically commemorates the conclusion of the harvest season and is Cambodia's single most important festival.

-Cities close for a week during Khmer New Year to allow Cambodians to spend time with their families, hold celebrations, and visit the local temple.
+Cities close for a week during Khmer New Year to allow Cambodians to spend time with their families, hold celebrations and visit the local temple.

 If you want to learn more, we have a more complete explanation, including information about Khmer New Year celebrations.